dineshpinto/pythermal/README.md

 ## Task List

-- [ ] Recursion time calculation using least common multiples overflows if no. of inputs > 50
+- [ ] Recursion time calculation using least common multiples [currently overflows if no. of inputs > 50]
 - [ ] Parallel processing of Von-Neumann entropy calculation and time-evolution (multiple processes using distribution function)
 - [x] Trace of density matrix B = 1.95 (almost constant, only observed under 1D time evolution), instead of 1.00